Anupam Tripathi

 What Is Occupational Therapy for Children?
 (Ages 2–16)

-OT is recommended for children between ages 2 and 16, especially when they face challenges in learning, behavior, or motor development.
-The goal is to make the child independent, confident, and well-adjusted in school as well as daily routines.
+OT is recommended for children between the ages of 2 and 16, especially when they face challenges in learning, behavior, or motor development.
+The goal is to make the child independent, confident, and well-adjusted in school as well as in daily routines.

-When you search for the best occupational therapy center in Gurgaon, you’re actually looking for a place that understands your child’s emotional, academic, and physical development—holistically.
+When you search for the best occupational therapy centre in Gurgaon, you’re actually looking for a place that understands your child’s emotional, academic, and physical development—holistically.

 But early signs can indicate deeper developmental challenges.